Lower Right Back Pain: Causes and Treatment

 • Difficulty standing or sitting up straight

-The pain from muscle strain can be treated with non-steroidal anti-inflammatory medications (NSAIDs) and using cold packs on the area for 15 minutes at a time.
-Although medical professionals used to recommend rest, now the importance of keeping the muscles moving is emphasized.
+Treatment: Pain from muscle strain can be treated with non-steroidal anti-inflammatory medications (NSAIDs) and cold packs applied to the area for 15 minutes at a time.
+Although medical professionals used to recommend rest, the importance of keeping the muscles moving is now emphasized.

 Ligament Injuries